Remploy

 Remploy is an organisation in the United Kingdom which provides employment placement services for disabled people.
 It is a major welfare-to-work provider, delivering a range of contracts and employment programmes, for people with substantial barriers to work.
 Between 2009 and 2014, it found 100,000 jobs for disabled people.

 Historically, it also directly employed disabled people in a number of factories owned by Remploy itself and subsidised by the UK government, though these were phased out at the start of the 21st century.
+Since 2015, Remploy has been a trading name of Maximus, supporting disadvantaged people into work.
+Maximus phased out the Remploy name in England and Wales in September 2022, and it is now only used in Scotland.

 History

 Enterprise business and factories

 Remploy was originally established under the terms of the Disabled Persons (Employment) Act 1944, to directly employ disabled persons in specialised factories.
 It opened its first factory in Bridgend, Wales, in 1946.
 Over the following decades it established a network of 83 factories across the UK making a wide variety of products.
 These were organised into a number of sub-businesses, such as Remploy e-cycle, which dealt with the safe disposal and recycling of electrical appliances.

 In the late 20th century it also moved into service businesses, such as monitoring CCTV images.

 To further subsidise Remploy businesses, the government made regulations, in 2006, stating that every public body should reserve at least one contract for 'supported businesses' (those where over 50% of employees are disabled); in this way, public bodies could fulfil corporate social responsibility objectives.
 These Public Contracts Regulations (specifically, Regulation 7) restrict the tendering process for goods or services to 'supported businesses'.